6 New Ways to Sell Stale, Slow-Moving Stock

 The above image convinces shoppers that time is running out and they need to act immediately in order to secure the massive discount.
 There’s literally a clock counting down the time before their eyes.

-You could even tap into buyers Fomo by offering a discount on different things on different days, and especially on occasions like Christmas and more.
+You could even tap into buyers Fomo by offering a discount strategy on different things on different days, and especially on occasions like Christmas and more.

 Check out how livingchiconthecheap.com leverages Fomo technique to build traction for its site.